 Medical studies have found that certain conditions and medications create a substantially elevated risk of serious injury or death when compared to a control group of people without the conditions.
 People with these conditions should not dive.

-The following items are considered as Severe Risks and requires a medical examination and it is unlikely that a doctor will approve diving but each case is different.
+The following items are considered as Severe Risks and require a medical examination and it is unlikely that a doctor will approve diving but each case is different.

 - Heart surgery